akshaybabloo/azure-blob-explorer/README.md

 # Azure Blob Explorer

-A simple and easy to use library to upload all your assets/files/folders to Azure blob containers.
+A simple and easy to use library to upload, download and delete all your assets/files/folders to Azure blob containers.

-> Download files have not yet been implemented.

 ## Instillation